 - The Connect to Exchange/Outlook Calendar pop-up will appear (Figure 2).

-- Enter your email and password, as you would normally log into your mailbox via Outlook or any other method.
-Make sure your credentials are correct in order for the authentication to succeed.
+- Enter your email address and password, as you normally would to sign into your mailbox via Outlook or any other method.
+Click Connect.

-- If your Office 365 account is set up with 2-step verification, you must create an app password first, and then use this special password to connect your ScheduleOnce account to your Office 365 Calendar.
+If your Exchange/Outlook account is set up with 2-step verification, you must create an app password first.
+You can then use this special password to connect your OnceHub Account to your Exchange/Outlook Calendar.

 In the EWS URL field enter the address of your EWS in the format: https://mail.example.com/ews/exchange.asmx Learn how to determine the EWS URL

-The value to enter in the User name field depends on your Exchange configuration, and may be any of these three options:
+The value to enter in the User name field depends on your Exchange configuration, and can be any of these three options:

 - Try entering your email again, which some Exchange servers accept as a user name.

-- Enter your full Domain\UserName as you log into other Windows systems:
+- Enter your full Domain\UserName you would use to sign into other Windows systems:

-Click the Next button and the connection should work now.
-If you are still not connected, make sure you have entered all the values as above, making sure all the formats and slashes in the right places.
+Click the Connect button.
+If you're still not connected, make sure you have entered all the values as above, making sure all the formats and slashes are in the right places.

 If the connection still fails, search your organization's internal knowledge base or contact your IT support, as there are many possible Exchange configurations and settings.
-Learn more about Exchange connection troubleshooting
+Learn more about Exchange/Outlook connection troubleshooting